Exeia/Paper-and-Pens/README.md

  Copyright (C) 2013  Peter Keomanivanh

+This is under the GNU General Public License.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or